hibbitts-design/.github/profile/README.md

 ### 🛟 Online Course Design

 To help teams and individual educators create better online experiences for their students, the [Canvas LMS site](https://sfu.instructure.com/courses/2602) for my most recent highly successful offering of SFU CMPT-363 User Interface Design (which was redesigned as an online and more scalable variation of the traditional 3rd-year face-to-face course) remains public.
-The source content for this course, along with the previous two offerings, is also available at the [CMPT-363 Hub Standalone site](https://paulhibbitts.github.io/cmpt-363) built with the [Docsify Open MultiCourse Starter Kit](https://github.com/hibbitts-design/docsify-open-multicourse-starter-kit).
+The source content for this course, along with the previous two offerings, is also available at the [CMPT-363 Hub Standalone site](https://paulhibbitts.github.io/cmpt-363) built with the [Docsify Open MultiCourse Starter Kit](https://github.com/hibbitts-design/docsify-open-multicourse-starter-kit), as well as an earlier [Grav CMS course hub](https://opencoursehub.cs.sfu.ca/paulh/cmpt-363/).

 ### 🙏🏼 Open Source Contributions